-Los Cabos is one of the most popular destinations to visit in Mexico, with tourism growing 1.5 times as fast as other parts of the country.
-In fact, within seven years alone it added 6,000 new hotel rooms.
+Los Cabos is one of the most popular destinations to visit in Mexico, with tourism growing 1.5 times faster than in other parts of the country.
+Within seven years alone, 6,000 new hotel rooms were built.

 So, if you’re a wheelchair user interested in arriving in Cabo by air or on a cruise, you’re undoubtedly wondering—how accessible is Los Cabos?

 Los Cabos offers a moderate amount of wheelchair accessibility.
-I’ll share my takeaways based on my one-month stay, hoping that it’ll give you a base for planning your trip.
+I’ll share my takeaways based on my one-month stay, hoping to give you a base for planning your trip.

 Note: The information here is based on my observation as a non-wheelchair user.
 If you have firsthand experience as a wheelchair user in Los Cabos, I’d love to hear about your trip and recommendations in the comments section.
 I appreciate it, and I’m sure that our future readers will too.